 Return of Information Form

 The Assessor’s duty is to maintain the information in the Valuation Roll in as up to date a manner as is possible.
 In order to do this he will send out, in most years, a Return of Information Form.
 This details the information currently shown in the Valuation Roll and seeks to obtain information on any changes, such as the names of new owners, tenants and occupiers.
 It also invites information about physical changes to the property or the amount of any rent paid.
-This is not so extensive an enquiry as in the Rental Information Form and indeed may prompt the Assessor to issue a full Rent Form dealing specifically with the arrangements agreed between the parties to the lease.
+This is not so extensive an enquiry as in the Rental Information questionnaire and indeed may prompt the Assessor to issue a full Rental Information questionnaire dealing specifically with the arrangements agreed between the parties to the lease.